ksu-hmi/Hospital-Dashboard/README.md

         2. Hospital acquired infections
         3. IPPS Charges per discharge for top 100 DRGs
         4. Other national data statistics
+ The user will be able to select a hospital by zip code then metrics for that hospital will be graphically displayed as compared to the national average.

 ## Python libraries to explore:
     pandas - to extract and format the data for the graphics